Contextual Thompson Sampling via Generation of Missing Data: Experiments

-\paragraph{Results.} As shown in Figure \ref{fig:regret_comparison}, TS-Gen significantly outperforms other approaches in both settings.
-Our advantage over LinUCB and TS-Linear attributable to our meta-learning procedure and better use of prior information $Z$.
-Moreover, TS-Gen's superior performance compared to other algorithms that use the same $p_\theta$ sequence model to make decisions supports the benefit of autoregressive generative approach to uncertainty quantification and decision-making.
-Also, we find, as suggested by Theorem \ref{thm:psarRegret}, the lower the offline prediction loss of a sequence model, the lower the regret of TS-Gen with that sequence model (Appendix \ref{app:seqloss}).
+\bo{Results.} As seen in Figure \ref{fig:regret_comparison}, TS-Gen outperforms other algorithms in both the \textsc{synthetic} and \textsc{semi-synthetic} settings.
+TS-Gen's superior performance compared to other algorithms that use the same $p_\theta$ model (\textsc{Greedy}, \textsc{Epsilon-greedy}, \textsc{TS-Neural-Linear}) validates the benefit of our generative approach to uncertainty quantification and decision-making.
+We conjecture TS-Gen's advantage compared to LinUCB and TS-Linear is attributable to our pretraining procedure and the better use of prior information $Z$.
+We also found, as suggested by Theorem \ref{thm:psarRegret}, the lower the offline prediction loss of $p_\theta$, the lower the regret of TS-Gen; see Appendix \ref{app:seqloss}.

+\bo{Computational costs.} For our semi-synthetic experiments, the generation and policy fitting times per decision were $4.2$ and $2.2$ seconds, respectively, on CPU (Appendix~\ref{app:compute_resources}).
+Various approaches could be investigated to speed up the algorithm. \bo{Distillation:} Policy distillation, transferring knowledge from one policy to another, is commonly used to speed up computation.
+These approaches could distill TS-Gen into a policy that maps the current context $X_t$ and recent task history $\HH_t$ to a distribution over actions \citep{czarnecki2019distilling}. \bo{Generation:} Generation could be sped up by truncating or reducing the number of outcomes generated per timestep.
+For sequence models more broadly, there is great interest in speeding up inference time through architecture changes \citep{tay2022efficient} and optimizing around hardware constraints \citep{aminabadi2022deepspeed,dao2022flashattention}. \textbf{Policy fitting:} Policy fitting could be done incrementally instead of being refitted from scratch at each decision time.